 I hope I did not get too technical for anyone.
 Please don’t hesitate to ask if you have questions.

 If you wish to proceed with the transition, here’s what would need to happen:

 We purchase an SSL certificate inside your current hosting account.
 For those of you with a Godaddy or Network Solutions based account, they both charge about $60/yr for the SSL.
 Other hosting providers are probably about the same.
 This cost would just get applied to whatever credit card you have on file with your hosting company.

 2. SSL CERTIFICATE INSTALLATION

 We (Small Biz Makeover) apply the SSL certificate to your website.
-Contact us now for rates.
+Pricing = $75.